apache/cloudstack-documentation/source/adminguide/storage.rst

 	- Doesn't have enough capacity.
 	- Reached its disable threshold
 	- Disabled.
-	- Mismatch in the type of storage such as shared /Local.
+	- Mismatch in the type of storage such as Shared /Local.

 Resizing Volumes
 ~~~~~~~~~~~~~~~~